dadish/ProcessGraphQL/Readme.md

 ![ProcessGraphQL Schema Documentation][img-documentation]

 ## Requirements
-The module is compatible only with the ProcessWire version 3.x.x and up.
+- ProcessWire version 3.x.x and up.
 There are no plans to support the older versions.
+- PHP version 5.4 and up.
+> It would be very helpful if you open an issue when encounter errors regarding
+> environment incompatibilities.

 ## Installation
 To install module place the contents of this directory into your `/site/modules/`